justinethier/cyclone/docs/Benchmarks.md

 # Benchmarks

-The following [benchmarks from Larceny](http://www.larcenists.org/benchmarksGenuineR7Linux.html) give an indication how well Cyclone performs compared with other R<sup>7</sup>RS Schemes.
+The following [benchmarks from Larceny](http://www.larcenists.org/benchmarksGenuineR7Linux.html) give an indication of how well Cyclone performs compared with other R<sup>7</sup>RS Schemes.

-These benchmarks were recorded on a system with an Intel Core i5 CPU @ 2.20 GHz and indicate elapsed time.
-A longer bar indicates worse performance - however if there is no bar at all it means the benchmark could not be completed in a reasonable amount of time.
+These benchmarks were recorded on a system with an Intel Core i5 CPU @ 2.20 GHz and indicate elapsed time in seconds.
+Longer bars indicate worse performance, although a bar is not displayed if the benchmark could not be completed in a reasonable amount of time.

 <img src="images/benchmarks/gabriel.png">